krenzke/slate/source/index.html.md

 {
   "offerings": [
     {
-      "id": "27ba4310-bf47-4987-b6a2-5e3d20b973fc",
+      "id": "dfb728e8-9630-48d3-8db7-c7676ebc9957",
-      "name": "Cheeky Coulommiers 6d24e89f",
+      "name": "Cheeky Affineurs fea2b24e",
-      "resource_slug": "cheeky-coulommiers-6d24e89f",
+      "resource_slug": "cheeky-affineurs-fea2b24e",
-      "description": "The sticky nature of processed cheese can make it difficult to slice, but cheese paring with wine garlic cheese biscuits Penicillium roqueforti coagulation of the milk protein casein they were so cheesed off is like chalk and cheese he old cheese dairy buildings, situated on the historic site is like chalk and cheese washed curd cheese.", "resource_type": null,
+      "description": "Double dutch or so cute but cheesy but round cheeses are to be cut in wedges, like a cake but poets have been mysteriously silent on the subject of cheese What do you call cheese that isn't yours?
+Nacho Cheese; the sticky nature of processed cheese can make it difficult to slice, but in an artisan farmerhouse blue fungi in cream say cheese processed cheese has several technical advantages over traditional cheese.", "resource_type": null,
       "start_time": "2018-08-21T09:00:00.000Z",
       "end_time": "2018-08-21T10:00:00.000Z",
       "reservation_cutoff_time": "2018-08-21T09:00:00.000Z",
+      "reservation_cutoff_time_in_minutes": 0,
       "waitlist_cutoff_time": "2018-08-21T09:00:00.000Z",
+      "waitlist_cutoff_time_in_minutes": 0,
       "late_cancel_cutoff_time": "2018-08-21T09:00:00.000Z",
+      "late_cancel_cutoff_time_in_minutes": 0,
       "late_cancel_grace_period_in_minutes": 0,
       "waitlist_allowed": true,
       "waitlist_capacity": 0,